+Bentley Priory today with the restored Italian Garden in the foreground and the clock tower to the left added by Sir John Kelk.
 The original priory was built further down the hill where priory house in Clamp Hill is now, and the chapel standing apart on Harrow weald Common.
 It started life as an Augustinian house attached to the Priory of St Gregory, Canterbury, and owned by Augustan Cannons of Smithfield.
 The name Bentley comes from the ancient Anglo-Saxon language the prefix bent from the word Beonet, which means a place covered in coarse grass, and the suffix ley from the word Leah, a piece of cleared ground on the uplands.
-These words imply open space and traditional grassland, which remain a feature of the reserve today.
+These words imply open space and traditional grassland, which remain a feature of The Bentley Priory Nature Reserve today.

 By the time the doomsday book was compiled in 1086 William the Conqueror had invested his own bishop (Lanfrane) with the Archbishoprie of Canterbury and restored the lands appropriated by King Edward to the church.
 The original priory was the only monastic establishment in the Manor of Harrow, and housed a cell on Augustine Friars.
 It was founded in 1170 by Ranulf de Glanville who was a lawyer, appointed Chief Justiciar of England in 1180 during the reign of King Henry II, He resigned his office in 1190 to join the crusades.
 Whilst taking part in the siege of Acre, he gained the unfortunate distinction of being the first English nobleman to be killed on a crusade.